-Here are a few simple ways to keep your smartphone data for your eyes only.
+Here are 10 simple ways to keep your small business' smartphone data secure.

 1. Update your OS and apps promptly.

-Sure, it's a lot easier to keep your phone unlocked all the time because you can get to your email, camera, texts and other features more quickly.
-But just think how you would feel if a stranger found your phone on a bus seat or in a coffee shop and could just tap on your email or contacts or banking app or photos.
+Sure, it's a lot easier to keep your phone unlocked all the time because you can get to your email, camera, texts, and other features more quickly, but just think how you would feel if a stranger found your phone on a bus seat or in a coffee shop and could just tap on your business apps, contacts, and even banking information.
+If your phone contains client information, you could even end up in the embarrassing position of informing your clients that their data has been compromised, essentially due to negligence.

-Even if your phone gets lost or stolen, you can contain the damage by making sure none of your precious secrets can be accessed by thieves or strangers.
-Both Apple and Google offer Find Device services such as Find My iPhone and Android Device Manager that can locate your phone on a map and automatically disable it.
+If a work phone gets lost or stolen, you can contain the damage using basic smartphone features.
+Both Apple and Google offer find device services, such as Find My iPhone and Android's Find My Device, that can locate your phone on a map and automatically disable it.
 These services can also make your phone ring, either alarming the thief or just locating a phone you have temporarily lost track of.
 You can even arrange for the phone to delete all information after five to 10 false passcode tries.

 Check the apps on your phone to determine whether they have more privileges than they need to get the job done.
 You can grant apps permissions like access to the camera, the microphone, your contacts and your location.
 Keep track of which permissions you've given to which apps, and revoke permissions that are not needed.